puppetlabs/puppet-docs/source/puppet/3/reference/lang_experimental_3_2.markdown

     Notice: Scope(Class[main]): 3
     Notice: Finished catalog run in 0.12 seconds

-Lets look at what we just did:
+Let's look at what we just did:

 * We used `puppet apply` and passed the `--parser future` option to get the experimental parser, as [described above.](#requirements) (All examples below assume this is set in `puppet.conf`).
 * We called a function called `each`